-For a Registered Training Organisation to claim the Tutorial, Mentor, and Interpreter Assistance, Form 1288 (Application Form: Assistance for an Australian Apprentice with Disability) must be approved.
+For a Registered Training Organisation to claim the Tutorial, Mentor, and Interpreter Assistance, the Claim Form in the Apprenticeships Data Management System must be approved.

 Where the Training Contract has not yet been approved by the State or Territory Training Authority, payments may only be made for up to three months from the date of commencement or recommencement pending approval of the Training Contract from the State or Territory Training Authority.